Toni-Henriksson/Toni-Henriksson/README.md

 # Hi there, I'm Toni Henriksson 👋

-## I'm a Software engineering student from Finland!
+## I'm a professional web developer / Software engineering student from Finland!

 ## I keep my most recent work in the pinned section of my github page, my repos might have really old stuff in there.